Sodel-the-Vociferous/NoteBag/README.txt

 "Add" automatically, depending on what's appropriate.

-NoteBag is licensed under the Expat License (commonly known as the MIT License), which means you can basically do whatever you want with it, as long as you don't misrepresent who did the work.
+NoteBag is free software; it is licensed under the Expat License (commonly known as the MIT License), which means you can basically do whatever you want with it, as long as you don't misrepresent who did the work.
 See LICENSE.txt for the full license.
 (It's quite short.)